linzhi2013/MitoZ/INSTALL.md

 # 4. Install NCBI taxonomy database for ete3 package
 1. Network connection required.
 2. `HOME` directory must have more than 500M space available.
+If not, please refer to `https://github.com/linzhi2013/taxonomy_ranks/blob/master/README.md`

 In the terminal, type `python3` then `Enter`, you will be into the Python interactive interface.
 Now run the following commands line-by-line in the Python interactive interface.